What does your personal computer mean to you?

 The same goes for reviews.
 It is a well-known fact that people believe online reviews more than any other proof.

 There are tons of ways you can engage people to interact with your brand.
 For example, organize a contest on Instagram and Facebook for the best photo with your product, with the most creative caption featuring a hashtag of your brand.
-Nice rewards will motivate people to join in, and it won’t be too expensive for you to give them away, since the benefits are countless!
+Nice rewards will motivate people to join in, and it won’t be too expensive for you to give them out since the benefits are countless!
 Remember Calvin Klein’s campaign with the fill-in-the-blank “I ______ in #MyCalvins?”
 That’s right.
 Nearly 500 thousand posts on Instagram only.

 OK, you are not Calvin Klein, but you get the point.